-Here's an in-depth look at the life of Khalid Sheikh Mohammed, one of the alleged 9/11 co-conspirators.
+Here is a look at the life of Khalid Sheikh Mohammed, one of the alleged 9/11 co-conspirators.

 Birth date: March 1, 1964 or April 14, 1965 (both are used)

 Birth place: Kuwait

 Education: Attended Chowan College; North Carolina Agricultural and Technical State University, degree in Mechanical Engineering, 1986